Harry Stokes (snooker player): Career

 The next Championship was held at the Nile Rooms in Glasgow in February 1951.
 There were three entries.
 Stokes beat Bob Martin 6–1 in the semi-final on 6 February.
 In the 21-frame final, played on 7 and 8 February, Eddie Brown led 7–3 after the first day and won 11–9 on the second evening.
 The 1952 Championship was held in Edinburgh in February that year.
 There were four entries.
 Stokes, beat J. Mitchell 6–1 in the second semi-final on 7 February.
 In the 21-frame final, played on 8 and 9 February, Stokes led Eddie Brown 6–4 after the first day and won 11–4 on the second afternoon, to regain the title.
 Stokes retained his title in 1953 when beat Eddie Brown 11–8 in the 21-frame event held at the Union Club in Glasgow on 20 and 21 March.
 They were the only two entries.

+The following year, 1954, Stokes retained the title again, his third consecutive Championship and fourth overall, after defeating Bob Martin 11–5 in the final held in Edinburgh on 7 and 8 January.
+With this victory, Stokes became the second player, after Bob Martin to win the title three years in succession, a feat that was subsequently matched by Stephen Hendry in 1988.
 This was to be the last Scottish Professional Championship until it restarted in 1980.

 Stokes rarely entered the major English snooker tournaments but played in the 1954 World Professional Match-play Championship where he lost at the quarter-final stage to Fred Davis.
 He entered again in 1955 but lost to Jackie Rea.
 He also entered the 1954/1955 News of the World Snooker Tournament, playing in the qualifying stage in May 1954.
 Stokes beat Sydney Lee but lost to Kingsley Kennerley and didn't qualify for the main event.